bsdpot/pot-book/docs/Network.md

 ```
 In this example, we assigned the IPv6 address 2a00:1234:1234:1234::443 to our `pot`.

-When the `pot` is stopped, the alias will be automatically removed from the inferface.
+When the `pot` is stopped, the alias will be automatically removed from the interface.

 ## Network configuration: public virtual network bridge
 Thanks to `VNET(9)`, `pot` supports an IPv4 virtual network.
 This network is configured in the configuration file (`/usr/local/etc/pot/pot.conf`), so be sure you have it properly configured (a full explanation is available [here](Installation.md#network-parameters)).

 This network type refers to a shared bridge where the public virtual network lives.
 All `pot`s with this network type will share it.
-The virtual internal network is connected with the ouside via NAT.
+The virtual internal network is connected with the outside via NAT.

 !!! note
     To help the `pot` framework and all users to manage the public virtual network, an additional package is required, normally automatically installed as dependency of the package `pot`.
 It's also manually installable via: